lacer-dev/HermesTray/README.md

 # HermesTray
-A systray utility for AFK grinding.
+A systray utility for hermes grinding.

 ## Version
 The current version is <i>0.1.0</i>